 Multi-accounting can be commonly found in online games as well.
 There are a few reasons why online gamers may feel incentivized to create multiple accounts:

-- Promo abuse: if the game offers bonuses to new players like rare or useful items that can be traded or otherwise shared, players may create many accounts to enrich their main login.
+- Promo abuse: If the game offers bonuses to new players, like rare or valuable items that can be traded or otherwise shared, players may create many accounts to enrich their main login.
 Alternatively, they might stockpile valuable resources and sell them on third-party marketplaces.
 Promo abuse can offset the balance of fairness in an online game, making it hard for players who don’t cheat or pay third parties to progress at the same rate.

-- Circumvent bans and blocks: players who have a history of cheating, griefing or trolling other players may try to get around their bans by creating new accounts.
-This can have a very negative impact on players who are targeted by these bad actors.
+- Circumvent bans and blocks: Players with a history of cheating, griefing, or trolling other players may try to get around their bans by creating new accounts, which can have a very negative impact on players whom these bad actors target.

-- Smurfing: in highly competitive online games, high ranked players often create ‘smurf’ accounts where they can practice and try new techniques without affecting their rankings.
-This typically means that low ranked players will face up against significantly stronger opponents, which can be demoralizing and detrimental to their experience within the game.
+- Smurfing: Occurs in highly competitive online games when high-ranked players often create ‘smurf’ accounts where they can practice and try new techniques without affecting their rankings.
+This typically means that low-ranked players will face up against significantly stronger opponents, which can be demoralizing and detrimental to their experience within the game.

 How To Prevent Multi-accounting

-The best way to prevent multi-accounting is increase the difficulty for players to create multiple accounts.
+The best way to prevent multi-accounting is to increase players’ difficulty creating multiple accounts.
 There are two main ways to do this:

-- Deduplicate based on sign-up information: make sure new accounts are unique by requiring additional details about the player.
-Allowing for only one account per email, or using SSO services from Google or Facebook could make it more difficult for new players to quickly churn out new accounts.
-However, if players can simply create new email addresses or randomize other pieces of information about themselves, this step is easily circumvented.
+- Deduplicate based on sign-up information: Make sure new accounts are unique by requiring additional details about the player.
+Allowing for only one account per email or using SSO services from Google or Facebook could make it more difficult for new players to churn out new accounts quickly.
+However, players can still gain an unfair advantage by creating new email addresses or randomizing other information about themselves.

-- Identify when multiple accounts are being created in the same browser: this can be done by using cookies or fingerprinting techniques to create an identifier that can link login and account creation attempts together across sessions.
-To do this, you must be able to accurately identify visitor traffic, even when those visitors are trying to conceal their identity through VPNs, virtual machines and other spoofing techniques.
+- Identify when multiple accounts are created in the same browser: Use cookies or fingerprinting techniques to generate an identifier that links login and account creation attempts across sessions.
+To do this, you must identify visitor traffic accurately, even when visitors try to conceal their identity through VPNs, virtual machines, and other spoofing techniques.

-Fingerprint Pro is a visitor identification service that provides 99.5% accurate visitorIDs using browser fingerprinting, cookies, server-side identification techniques and more.
-Using our API, gaming and gambling websites can cross-check users creating new accounts to see if they are already associated with multiple logins, and require additional authentication or block account creation as necessary.
+Fingerprint Pro is a visitor identification service that provides highly accurate visitorIDs using browser fingerprinting, cookies, server-side identification techniques, and more.
+Using our API, gaming and gambling websites can cross-check users creating new accounts to see if they are already associated with multiple logins and require additional authentication or block account creation as necessary.

-We work with many gambling and gaming companies around the world to stop multi-accounting, making their communities a more fun and equitable place to play.
+We work with many gambling and gaming companies worldwide to make their communities a more fun and equitable place to play.
 Create a 14-day free trial of Fingerprint Pro with unlimited API requests for the first 14 days.